thibaultduponchelle/perlres/CONTRIBUTING.md

 ## Tips

-For the links, choose first the official website (if any) then the github repository then the metaCPAN.
+For the links, choose first the official website (if any) then the [github repository](https://github.com/) then the [metaCPAN](https://metacpan.org/)

-If you put official website first, you can provide a github link (or a metaCPAN link) at the end of the line.
+If you put official website first, you can provide a [github link](https://github.com/) (or a [metaCPAN link](https://metacpan.org/)) at the end of the line.

-Remember that this is not stricly a module list like [Task::Kensho](https://github.com/EnlightenedPerlOrganisation/task-kensho) otherwise I would have chosen in priority the metaCPAN link.
+Remember that this is not stricly a module list like [Task::Kensho](https://github.com/EnlightenedPerlOrganisation/task-kensho) otherwise I would have chosen in priority the [metaCPAN link](https://metacpan.org/)
+.

 Stay concise.